New Approach

 Seek Inefficiencies Across the Market Cycle

-• Analyze large amounts of data to identify pricing dislocations
+• Leverage proprietary data models to identify pricing dislocations and capital stack inefficiencies

 • Upside Potential